ogallagher/hubble/readme.md

     - [x] add hubblegames.site/shuffle domain to iwantmyname.com’s index
 - [x] update (server.js).(/search) handler so nextGameBy_() functions are not defined in local scopes (should make it faster)
 - [x] logout button
-    - [x] logout icon: arrow to rectangle, exit sign,…
+    - [x] logout icon: arrow to rectangle, exit sign,...
     - [x] introduce logout bubble by replacing the register and login bubbles
     - [x] add /logout to Bubble.select()
 - [x] use invisible html form with image input for admin’s game icon file upload